Anthony-van-Deventer/RMBTechAssessment/README.md

     - Test full and partial order matching.
     - Handle scenarios where no matches are found.
     - Verify correct updates to the order book.

-To run tests:
-- Use an IDE (e.g., IntelliJ, Eclipse).
-- Run `mvn test` for Maven or `gradle test` for Gradle if applicable.

----

-## How to Run the Project
-1. Clone the repository:
-    ```bash
-    git clone <repository-url>
-    ```
-2. Compile the project using your preferred IDE or `javac`.
-3. Run test cases to verify the functionality.

 ---

 ## Why This Approach?